How to Install Google Antigravity on Ubuntu (26.04, 24.04, 22.04)

 sudo apt update && sudo apt install --only-upgrade antigravity

-The --only-upgrade flag ensures APT upgrades the package only if it’s already installed.
-Consequently, this prevents accidental reinstallation if the package was previously removed.
+The --only-upgrade flag ensures APT upgrades the package only if already installed, preventing accidental reinstallation if you previously removed it.

 Remove Google Antigravity